Skylar Thompson: Miami Dolphins

 Prior to the NFL draft, Thompson was predicted to be an undrafted free agent due to a history of injuries, his age, and a "lack of consistent production as a passer," according to NFL.com.
-He was drafted by the Miami Dolphins, with the 247th overall pick in the seventh round of the 2022 NFL draft.
+He was selected by the Miami Dolphins, with the 247th overall pick in the seventh round of the 2022 NFL draft.

 2022

 Thompson's performance during the first two games of the 2022 preseason was notable, with ProFootballTalk speculating that his success might force the Dolphins to keep Thompson on the active roster rather than risk losing him to another team.
 Dolphins head coach Mike McDaniel also noted that it would be difficult to leave Thompson off of the main roster in light of his strong preseason performances.
 Thompson ranked first among qualifying quarterbacks in passer rating (138.5) at the conclusion of the 2022 preseason.
 Thompson was named to the 53 man roster after final cuts.

 Thompson made his NFL debut in Week 5 against the New York Jets after Teddy Bridgewater left the game with a concussion.
 He completed 19-of-33 passes for 166 yards and an interception in the 40–17 loss.

 On October 15, 2022, Thompson was announced as the Dolphins Week 6 starter against the Minnesota Vikings after both Tua Tagovailoa and Teddy Bridgewater were dealing with concussions.
 He sustained a thumb injury after completing 7-of-13 passes for 89 yards and was replaced by Bridgewater, who cleared concussion protocol and was active as the backup quarterback.

 On January 6, 2023, Thompson was announced as the starter against the Jets in Week 18 after Tagovailoa entered concussion protocol following Week 16 and Bridgewater suffered a dislocated finger on his throwing hand in Week 17.
 He completed 20 passes on 31 attempts for 152 yards in an 11–6 win for the Dolphins, clinching the team's first postseason appearance since the 2016 season.

 On January 11, Tagovailoa was officially ruled out for the Dolphins' Wild Card Round game against the Buffalo Bills, with McDaniel stating that Thompson would start his third career game.
 Miami entered the contest as 14-point underdogs and were defeated 34–31.
 Thompson threw for 220 yards, a touchdown, and two interceptions with a 40% completion rate, though Miami's receivers were credited with several drops.